aplteam/Tatin/docs/SyntaxReference.md

 projectPath:

-: folder to create package from
+: folder to create a package from

 targetPath: